 Solve word problems involving multiplication of fractions by other fractions, and multiplication of fractions by mixed numbers (a whole number and a fraction, such as 11⁄4 or 21⁄2).

 Help your child familiarize herself with fractions by asking her to scale recipes for your family.
-Have her start by halving or doubling a recipe.
-When she feels comfortable doing this, ask her to convert it by 11⁄2, allowing a recipe that is supposed to feed a family of 4 to work for a family of 6.
+Have them start by halving or doubling a recipe.
+When they feel comfortable doing this, ask them to convert it by 11⁄2, allowing a recipe that is supposed to feed a family of four to work for a family of six.

 Divide unit fractions (fractions with 1 as the numerator, or top number) by whole numbers.
 Divide whole numbers by unit fractions.

-If 3 people share ½ lb. of chocolate equally, how much chocolate will each person get?
+If three people share ½ lb. of chocolate equally, how much chocolate will each person get?
 Explain or illustrate how you solved this problem.

 Understand that multiplying a number by a fraction less than 1 will result in an answer less than the number – for example: 12 x ¾ = 9.
 Multiplying a number by a fraction greater than 1 will result in an answer greater than the number – for example: 12 x 2 ½ = 30.